Brad Jones (American football): Green Bay Packers

-He was drafted by the Packers in the seventh round of the 2009 NFL Draft, and moved into a starting role during the 2009 season after a season-ending injury to linebacker/defensive end Aaron Kampman.
+Jones was selected by the Packers in the seventh round of the 2009 NFL draft, and moved into a starting role during the 2009 season after a season-ending injury to linebacker/defensive end Aaron Kampman.
 Although taken in a lower round and not said to have many of the qualities expected for an NFL linebacker, Jones surprised many with a high degree of production, accruing four sacks and holding his own for the remainder of the season.
 His work ethic and moral standards were thought very highly of by the Packers' coaching staff.

 Jones became the permanent starting outside linebacker when Aaron Kampman signed with the Jacksonville Jaguars during the 2010 offseason.
 He remained the starter on the right side until he suffered a shoulder injury in a game against the division rival Minnesota Vikings.
 He was placed on injured reserve three days later.

 On January 1, 2012, during the regular season finale versus the Detroit Lions, Jones tackled a 15-year-old fan who had run onto the field.

 Following the 2011-2012 season, the Packers moved Jones to inside linebacker, where he earned a roster spot as mainly a special teams player.
 Following season-ending injuries to Desmond Bishop and D.J.
 Smith, Jones started every game from week 6 on, including the playoffs, he went on to have his best season as a pro, recording 77 tackles, 2 sacks, 4 passes defensed and one forced fumble.
 After The 2012-2013, The Packers re-signed Jones to a 3 year $11.25 million dollar contract extension, and released Desmond Bishop, which put Jones and A. J. Hawk atop the depth-chart for the Packers at middle linebacker for the 2013-2014 season.
 On February 20, 2015, he was released by the Packers.